aiyer11/LeetCode150Solutions/README.md

       - If the middle element is less than or equal to the right element (right portion of the binary search)
         - If the target is greater than the right element or less than the middle search the left side of the array
         - Else search the right side of the array

+    * TimeMap Solution
+      * Keys to solving this problem:
+        * Use a hashmap to store the key and the value + timestamp
+        * Use a binary search to find the closest timestamp to the target timestamp